 LR286CA, introduced by Sen. Machaela Cavanaugh of Omaha, would have allowed Nebraskans convicted of a felony, other than treason, to retain their voting rights.
-Under current state law, those convicted of a felony have their voting rights restored two years after completing their sentence or probation.
+Under current state law, those convicted of a felony have their voting rights restored two years after completing restored two years after completing Sen.MachaelaCavanaugh their sentence or probation.